bailey27/cppcryptfs/README.md

 After you tell cppcryptfs to dismount the virtual drive letter, then there is no way to get at your unencrypted data unless the filesystem is re-mounted again using your password.

-Shutting down your computer automatically dismounts all cppcrytfs drive letters.
+Shutting down your computer automatically dismounts all cppcryptfs drive letters.

 If the folder where the encrypted files are kept is being synced with a cloud service, then only the encrypted files with encrypted file names will be uploaded to the cloud service.